HelifeWasTaken/VimTek/README.md

 ```
 If you have any suggestions please let me know on :

-1. Email : mattisdalleau@gmail.com
+## To contribute or to report a bug

-2. Pull Request : You have develeopped your own version please check the template of the repository
+1. Pull Request : You have develeopped your own version please check the template of the repository
-3. Issue : Check the request feature Template
+2. Issue : Check the feature (request) or bug Template
+3. Email : mattisdalleau@gmail.com